 2. You like to complain!

 Ever read a friend's tweets, only to feel bombarded by their endless tirades and complaints?
-It's like they've found their 140 character soap box.
+It's like they have found their 140 character soap box.
 How does it make you feel?

-Twitter is not a place to voice your complaints.
+Twitter is not a place to endlessly voice your complaints.
 It may feel like an easy outlet because you can release without experiencing any sort of major backlash.
-But, behind the scenes, in a quieter, less obvious way, your followers are beginning to 'unfollow' you and you are losing your good reputation.
+But, behind the scenes, in a quieter, less obvious way, your followers are beginning to ‘unfollow' you and you are doing damage to your reputation.

 Remember, what you post on the web, stays on the web forever.
-If you're feeling out of sorts or need to complain, pick up a physical journal and then burn the paper afterward.
-You'd be surprised how much more satisfying and freeing this can be.
+If you are feeling out of sorts or need to complain, pick up a physical journal and then burn the paper afterward.
+You would be surprised how much more satisfying and freeing this can be.

 3. You Act Like a Know-It-All